Tools-for-Analytics-Squirrel-Group-28/squirrel-project/README.md

 ### Where to get it

-A link to the server: https://<your project id>.appspot.com/
+A link to the server: https://tools-for-analytics-308206.df.r.appspot.com/sightings

 ### Contributors
 - Project Group 28